Adrian Brooks

+Career

 Brooks attended Philadelphia Textile, playing on the men's soccer team from 1975 to 1978.
 He was a 1976 second team and 1977 and 1978 first team All American and graduated with a bachelor's degree in business management in 1978.
 In 1979, the Atlanta Chiefs selected Brooks in the first round of the North American Soccer League draft.
 He played 29 games in 1979, but only one in 1980.
 He also played indoor for the Chiefs for one season.
 In 1980, he moved to the Denver Avalanche of Major Indoor Soccer League where he was named the 1980-1981 All Star Game MVP.
 In 1982, he moved to the Baltimore Blast, playing two seasons with the Blast.
 In 1984, Brooks and his teammates won the MISL championship.

 He left professional soccer after the championship series.
 He moved to Atlanta where he played for the Soccer City amateur club for several years.
 He then moved to Atlanta Datagraphic for several years.
 In September 1989, Brooks signed with the expansion Atlanta Attack of the American Indoor Soccer Association.
 He also served as an assistant coach to head coach Keith Tozer.
 In March 1990, Brooks led the team while Tozer served a game ban after being ejected from a game.